 Circuit Breaker Panels

 Finally, in the 1960s, the circuit breaker panel came onto the scene and has remained the standard ever since.
 Circuit breakers represented a new age of resettable devices, unlike fuses that had to be replaced when they blew.
-The circuit breaker panel not only provides extra slots for adding circuit breakers, it also includes both 120- and 240-volt circuits and a total amperage of 100 amps.
+The circuit breaker panel not only provides extra slots for adding circuit breakers, but it also includes both 120- and 240-volt circuits and a total amperage of 100 amps.
 This panel features the main breaker and two rows of circuit breakers that are used for branch circuits.

 There are many circuit breaker panels still around that have 100-amp service, but the standard for new homes (and old homes with updated wiring) is 200 amps.
 In fact, 100-amp panels are the minimum allowed.
 Newer panels with 200-amp service also tend to have more spaces for adding breakers.
 If you're planning a new home or a remodel that involves significant electrical work, a 200-amp panel usually is a no-brainer.